redis/redis-doc/commands/cluster nodes.md

 * **noaddr** No address known for this node.
 * **noflags** No flags at all.

+## Notes on published config epochs

+Slaves broadcast their master's config epochs (in order to get an `UPDATE` message if they are found to be stale), so the real config epoch of the slave (which is meaningless more or less, since they don't serve hash slots) can be only obtained checking the node flagged as `myself`, which is the entry of the node we are asking to generate `CLUSTER NODES` output.
+The other slaves epochs reflect what they publish in heartbeat packets, which is, the configuration epoch of the masters they are currently replicating.

 ## Special slot entries

 Normally hash slots associated to a given node are in one of the following formats,